Gobinda17/virtual_event_management_backend-Airtribe/README.md

 This project is a **Node.js + Express.js** backend for managing virtual events.
 It supports:

-- User & Organizer Registration/Login with JWT Authentication
+- User & Organiser Registration/Login with JWT Authentication
+- `['user', 'organiser']` are the roles that are predefined
+- Added a role base `register` and `login` as can been seen in many webistes
-- Event Creation, Updating, Deletion (Organizers only)
+- Event Creation, Updating, Deletion (Organisers only)
 - Event Registration for Attendees
 - Email confirmation via **Ethereal Email (Nodemailer)**